llcawthorne/llcawthorne.github.io/_posts/2017-05-18-awdwr51-02-instant-gratification.md

 old rvm, and I might want multiple versions of Ruby on my home PC.
 So I uninstalled Ruby 2.4 and went with `brew install rbenv` and then used it to install the latest Ruby.
 I see why the book authors prefer it over RVM now.
-Building Ruby from scratch sure is a lot slower than a binary install though.
+It's a lot less invasive than the old RVM.

 Anyway, on with Chapter 2, "Instant Gratification".
 I went ahead and completed the code for this chapter and the exercises.
 Both were fairly trivial.
 I checked it in at [demo51](http://github.com/llcawthorne/demo51).
-If you clone that and run `bin/rails server` from the directory, you're greeted by the site.
-You get a lot for very little with rails.
+If you clone that and run `bin/rails server` from the directory, you're greeted by the site at http://localhost:3000/.
+You get a lot for very little with Rails.
 The site you get just from running `rails new demo51` looks like this:

 ![rails welcome](/img/2017-05-18/rails.png)

 It also looks like the default server has changed from WEBrick to Puma now.
 But a page with a picture isn't all that impressive.
-I will say that I find it pleasant how fast the server starts.
+I must say that I find it pleasant how fast the server starts.
 I've become used to my Java EE servers with multiple minute startup times before you can see changes, but not only does this server start fast, it loads changes on the